CXwudi/vocadb-video-downloader/README.md

    1. ✅ common-entity (define entites obj for stroing information)
 2. ✅ project-vd-common-util (some util classes and function that reduce spolier codes)
 3. ✅ project-vd-common-entity (some entity classes that only project-vd used)
-4. ✅ vocadb-pv-task-producer (read VocaDB favourite list and dump song info in json format to the output directory)
+4. ✅ vocadb-pv-task-producer
 5. ✅ [youtubedl-java](https://github.com/CXwudi/youtubedl-java) (forked from <https://github.com/sapher/youtubedl-java>, but need to modify it to suit our need)
-6. 🔄 vocadb-pv-downloader (take the output directory from vocadb-pv-task-producer as input, download PVs, thumbnails base on song info and save them in another output directory)
+6. 🔄 vocadb-pv-downloader
    * it embedds youtube-dl executables compiled from my folked repo [here](https://github.com/CXwudi/youtube-dl-niconico-enhanced)
-7. ❌ vocadb-pv-postprocessor (take the output directory from vocadb-pv-downloader as input, extract audios to another output directory, and add tags and thumbnails to these audio files)
+7. ❌ vocadb-pv-extractor

 ## Appreciation